Heat measurement of quantum interference: Methods

 \subsection{Fabrication}

-The fabrication of the device is done in a multistage process on a $675~\mathrm{\mu m}$-thick and highly resistive silicon (Si) substrate, resulting in a device shown in Fig.~\ref{fig:1}b-e.
+The fabrication of the device is done in a multistage process on a $675~\mathrm{\mu m}$-thick and highly resistive silicon (Si) substrate, resulting in the device shown in Fig.~\ref{fig:1}(c-f).
 The fabrication consists of three main steps: (1) niobium (Nb) structures (resonator, feedline, ground plane, and pads), (2) flux qubit made of three junctions of superconductor–insulator–superconductor (SIS) with aluminium (Al) film, (3) bolometer consisting of absorber and thermometer.
 A $40~\mathrm{nm}$-thick~Al\textsubscript{}O\textsubscript{x} layer is deposited onto a silicon substrate using atomic layer deposition, followed by a deposition of a $200~\mathrm{nm}$-thick Nb film using DC magnetron sputtering.
-Positive electron beam resist, AR-P6200.13, is spin-coated with a speed of 6000~rpm for 60~s, and is post-baked for 9 minutes at 160$^{\circ}$C, which is then patterned by electron beam lithography (EBL) and etched by reactive ion etching.
+Positive electron beam resist, AR-P 6200.13, is spin-coated with a speed of 6000~rpm for 60~s, and is soft-baked for 9 minutes at 160$^{\circ}$C, which is then patterned by electron beam lithography (EBL) and etched by reactive ion etching.
 A shadow mask defined by EBL on a 1~{$\mathrm{\mu m}$}-thick poly(methyl-metacrylate)/copolymer resist bilayer is used to fabricate the flux qubit made of Al film galvanically connected to the resonator at the shorted end \cite{upadhyay_2021_robust}.
 Before the deposition of the Al film, the Nb surface is cleaned in-situ by Ar ion plasma milling for 60~s.
 The bolometer structure is fabricated with a three angle deposition technique.
-To have a clean contact between Nb film and Al film, the Nb surface is cleaned in-situ by Ar ion plasma milling for 45~s, followed by deposition at +40$^{\circ}$ of 20~nm-thick Al lead.
+To have a clean contact between the Nb and Al films, the Nb surface is cleaned in-situ by Ar ion plasma milling for 45~s, followed by deposition at +40$^{\circ}$ of a 20~nm-thick Al lead.
 The Al lead is oxidized at 2.5~mbar pressure for 2~minutes.
-After that, 3~nm-thick Al buffer layer is deposited at -6.5$^{\circ}$, followed by deposition of 30~nm-thick Cu film at -6.5$^{\circ}$.
-Finally, 90~nm-thick Al film is deposited at +20$^{\circ}$ on top of the edge of Cu film to connect the Cu to the Nb capacitor.
-Finally, after liftoff in hot acetone (52 degrees for ~30 minutes) and cleaning with isopropyl alcohol, the substrate is cut by an automatic dicing-saw machine to the size $7\times7$~mm and wire-bonded to an copper RF-DC holder for the low-temperature measurements.
+After that, a 3~nm-thick Al buffer layer is deposited at -6.5$^{\circ}$, followed by deposition of 30~nm-thick Cu film at -6.5$^{\circ}$.
+Finally, a 90~nm-thick Al film is deposited at +20$^{\circ}$ on top of the edge of the Cu film to connect the Cu to the Nb capacitor.
+After liftoff in hot acetone (52 degrees for ~30 minutes) and cleaning with isopropyl alcohol, the substrate is cut by an automatic dicing-saw machine to $7~\textrm{mm}\times7~\textrm{mm}$ chips.
+Last, a chip is wire-bonded to copper RF-DC holder for the low-temperature measurements.